ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 and ensure that the system providing the interface can optimize its behavior based on the application requirements and network conditions, without requiring changes to the applications.
 This flexibility enables faster deployment of new features and protocols.

-The Transport Services system can also support applications by offering racing mechanisms (attempting multiple IP addresses, protocols, or network paths in parallel), which otherwise need to be implemented in each application separately (see {{racing}}).
+The Transport Services System can also support applications by offering racing mechanisms (attempting multiple IP addresses, protocols, or network paths in parallel), which otherwise need to be implemented in each application separately (see {{racing}}).
 Racing selects one or more candidates each with equivalent protocol stacks that are used to identify an optimal combination of transport protocol instance such as TCP, UDP, or another transport, together with configuration of parameters and interfaces.
 A Connection represents an object that, once established, can be used to send and receive messages.
 A Connection can also be created from another Connection, by cloning, and then forms a part of a Connection Group whose Connections share properties.

 This document was developed in parallel with the specification of the Transport Services API {{?I-D.ietf-taps-interface}} and implementation guidelines {{?I-D.ietf-taps-impl}}.
-Although following the Transport Services architecture does not require all APIs and implementations to be identical, a common minimal set of features represented in a consistent fashion will enable applications to be easily ported from one implementation of the Transport Services system to another.
+Although following the Transport Services architecture does not require all APIs and implementations to be identical, a common minimal set of features represented in a consistent fashion will enable applications to be easily ported from one implementation of the Transport Services System to another.

 ## Background

-The architecture of the Transport Services system is based on the survey of services provided by IETF transport protocols and congestion control mechanisms {{?RFC8095}}, and the distilled minimal set of the features offered by transport protocols {{?RFC8923}}.
+The architecture of the Transport Services System is based on the survey of services provided by IETF transport protocols and congestion control mechanisms {{?RFC8095}}, and the distilled minimal set of the features offered by transport protocols {{?RFC8923}}.
 These documents identified common features and patterns across all transport protocols developed thus far in the IETF.

 Since transport security is an increasingly relevant aspect of using transport protocols on the Internet, this also considers the impact of transport security protocols on the feature-set exposed by Transport Services {{?RFC8922}}.